Zchristian955/USGS_LIDAR_AgriTech/README.md

 can use to fetch, visualise, and transform publicly available satellite and LIDAR data.
 In particular, your code should interface[ with USGS 3DEP](https://www.usgs.gov/core-science-systems/ngp/3dep) and fetch data using their API.

-So then, the first step is to make: \
+So then, the first step is to make:

--Library with can directly interact with the api \
+-Library with can directly interact with the api
--Data Fetching and Loading \
+-Data Fetching and Loading
-- Terrain Visualization \
+- Terrain Visualization
-- Data transformation \
+- Data transformation

+The image below show the raster of the  data downloard with te pipeline

 [image](https://github.com/Zchristian955/USGS_LIDAR_AgriTech/blob/20d006a6c6d6b88e38bc5e1d3111cfb932bdf889/image/pet/Figure_3.png)